 If you haven’t already, I suggest getting your seeds now.
 You can order online or you can stop by pretty much any big box store and get your seeds from them.
 Personally, I order my seeds from Territorial Seed Company and Baker Creek.
 I have also ordered from other sites but I prefer these two.

-Because we are raising some chicken for friends and family, we are going to be raising 75 Cornish Cross and 75 Freedom Rangers to see which ones we like better.
-The flip side is that we realized with our last batch that we just weren’t feeding the crosses enough which led to them not gaining enough weight.
+Because we are raising some chicken for friends and family, we are going to be raising 100 Freedom Rangers.
+We realized with our last batch of crosses that we just weren’t feeding them enough which led to them not gaining enough weight.
 That led to us having to wait to butcher them, making the meat tougher.
 This time we plan on moving them to a different area that is full of bugs, grass, and other yummy treats as well as feeding them all the feed they want.

 The goal is to get all of this done before summer really kicks in but we will see what happens.